-ScienceLogic delivers the next generation IT monitoring platform for the network of everything.
-We offer a single platform to monitor every technology everywhere.
-The ScienceLogic brand reflects how our product enables IT to become more agile, flexible, and efficient.
+ScienceLogic provides modern IT operations with actionable insights to predict and resolve problems faster in a digital, ephemeral world.
+The ScienceLogic brand reflects how our platform enables companies to digitally transform themselves by removing the difficulty of managing complex, distributed IT services.
 The colors, typeface, photography, and other graphics depict a technical sophistication that is slick, clean, and clear.
 This corporate style guide delineates proper usage for logo, colors, graphic elements, and more.
 It is a resource for enforcing consistent use of brand components.

 This consistency is vital to perception of ScienceLogic and the evolution of the organization’s global identity.